For information on how we can help and for appointments

 5. Rehabilitation Sessions.

-A follow up consultation may be booked and usually we offer three sessions within our behavioural package price, please refer to our charges guide and a rehabilitation trainer will be assigned to work with you.
-The follow up sessions last around 60 minutes each or as suitable for your dog and they will provide ample opportunity to monitor your progress and discuss any concerns or additional problems you may be experiencing.
+A follow up consultation may be booked and usually we offer two rehabilitation sessions within our Full Behavioural Package, please refer to our Schedule of Fees, a rehabilitation trainer may be assigned to work with you.
+The follow up sessions last 45 to 60 minutes or as suitable for your dog and they will provide ample opportunity to monitor your progress and discuss any concerns or additional problems you may be experiencing.
 Further support is always available by telephone or email.
 It is important to remember that the rehabilitation process can take several months and support is available for you during this time depending on your individual needs ad progression.

 If additional services such as acupuncture, massage, vet nurse assessments or other training such as agility or obedience classes are suggested they will be charged at the current scale of fees available at the time of consultation through our internal referral services.
 At no time does commercial interest influence our internal referral process.
 For us, welfare always comes before profit.